Trae Waynes: 2016

-During training camp, Waynes competed to be a starting cornerback against Terence Newman, Captain Munnerlyn, and rookie Mackensie Alexander.
-Head coach Mike Zimmer named Waynes the third cornerback on the depth chart to start the regular season, behind Xavier Rhodes and Terence Newman.
+During training camp, Waynes competed to be a starting cornerback against Newman, Munnerlyn, and rookie Mackensie Alexander.
+Zimmer named Waynes the third cornerback on the depth chart to start the regular season, behind Rhodes and Terence Newman.

-Waynes was inserted as the No. 1 cornerback for the first two regular season games after Xavier Rhodes sustained a hamstring injury during pre-game warmups against the Titans.
-He started in the Minnesota Vikings’ season-opener at the Tennessee Titans and collected a season-high ten solo tackles during their 25–16 victory.
-The following week, Waynes was moved to nickelback and replaced at outside cornerback by Mackensie Alexander after drawing consecutive penalties in the third quarter and struggling to cover wide receiver Jordy Nelson.
-Waynes finished the Vikings’ 17–14 win against the Green Bay Packers with four solo tackles, one pass deflection, and an interception.
-His interception off a pass by Packers’ quarterback Aaron Rodgers was the first interception in U.S. Bank Stadium.
-On December 11, 2016, Waynes recorded one tackle and broke up a pass before exiting in the third quarter of the Vikings’ 25–16 win at the Jacksonville Jaguars due to a concussion.
+Waynes was inserted as the No. 1 cornerback for the first two regular season games after Rhodes sustained a hamstring injury during pre-game warmups against the Titans.
+He started in the Vikings' season-opener at the Tennessee Titans and collected a season-high ten solo tackles during their 25–16 victory.
+The following week, Waynes was moved to nickelback and replaced at outside cornerback by Alexander after drawing consecutive penalties in the third quarter and struggling to cover wide receiver Jordy Nelson.
+Waynes finished the Vikings' 17–14 win against the Green Bay Packers with four solo tackles, one pass deflection, and an interception.
+His interception off a pass by Packers' quarterback Aaron Rodgers was the first interception in U.S. Bank Stadium.
+On December 11, 2016, Waynes recorded one tackle and broke up a pass before exiting in the third quarter of the Vikings' 25–16 win at the Jacksonville Jaguars due to a concussion.
 The following week, Waynes remained in concussion protocol and was inactive for their Week 15 loss against the Indianapolis Colts.
-In Week 17, he recorded two solo tackles, made a season-high three pass deflections, and made one interception during a 38-10 victory against the Chicago Bears.
+In Week 17, he recorded two solo tackles, made a season-high three pass deflections, and made one interception during a 38–10 victory against the Chicago Bears.
 He finished the season with 50 combined tackles (42 solo), 11 pass deflections, and three interceptions in 15 games and eight starts.